tristanisfeld/sync-react-flask/README.md

 This is a project starter!

-This is simply for begging a new project with very little configuration.
+This is simply for beginning a new project with very little configuration.
 Very little opinions.
 Just preconfigured to work.